vrmelikadamyan/crm/README.md

 # Spring Boot CRM

-> A simple customer management system built in spring boot to
+> A simple user management system built in spring boot to
 > demonstrate basic CRUD operations.

-Database: In memory H2 with 1000 records of fictitious customer data loaded at runtime.
+Database: In memory H2 with 1000 records of fictitious user data loaded at runtime.

 UI based on Twitter Bootstrap.